 Download the walk - Cloth, Coal & Canals (3.5 miles)

 This circular walk has been created with 40 beautiful waymarkers to follow around Whiteshill and Ruscombe.
 It is approx 4.5 miles, taking a good 2 hours.
 Although it does include some steep hills, it is a pleasant ramble through typically beautiful Cotswold countryside.
 Maps can be purchased at the Whiteshill and Ruscombe village shop.

 Download the walk - Whiteshill & Ruscombe Diamond Jubilee Walk (4.5 miles)

 The W.A.S Way is an ambitious 11-mile circular route following public footpaths around the entire boundary of Stroud.
 It offers fantastic views from each of the five valleys plus a stretch of canal, exploring many quiet, hidden corners of the town.

 Download the walk - The W.A.S Way walk (11 miles)

 Walking is the best way to see the Cotswolds.
-Take a relaxing stroll to walk off that tasty pub lunch or stride out on one of our long-distance trails or paths that across the Cotswolds AONB.
+Take a relaxing stroll to walk off that tasty pub lunch or stride out on one of our long-distance trails or paths that across the Cotswold Area of Outstanding Natural Beauty (AONB).
 The choice is yours.
-Scroll down to see our interactive walking map and find the perfect self guided walk for you.
-If any of the directions on the walks need updating, please do let us know by emailing: firstname.lastname@example.org
+Scroll down to access an interactive walking map and find the perfect self guided walk for you.
+If any of the directions on the walks need updating, please do let us know by emailing: email@example.com

 Enjoy your walk and don’t forget to share any photos you might take on social media! #CotswoldsAONB